 The Dorset walk started in 2009 with 30 students and staff from Ely College.
 It was going to be a one off.
 However, what we stumbled on was something quite special.
-A decade later and nearly a thousand participants we now an annual event that introduces and impacts on hundreds people each year.
+Over a decade later and nearly a thousand participants.
+It is now an annual event that introduces and impacts on hundreds people each year.

 How it works

 - We walk for 3 days.
 We start on Weymouth seafront on Friday and the final day’s walking is Sunday where we finish at Studland beach.